mayasharma2110/Keep-Riding/README.md

 * For the school to offer private and small groups lessons, so they can improve quicker.

-* For the school to have an indoor and outdoor areana(s), so that you can ride in any weather conditions.
+* For the school to have an indoor and outdoor arena(s), so that you can ride in any weather conditions.

 * For the school to offer hacks for a more relaxed riding experience.